I used to hate year-end reflections.

 I found them so tedious!
-While the outcome is interesting and groundbreaking for the upcoming year, at the same time they are so time-consuming and exhausting.
+While the outcome is interesting and groundbreaking for the upcoming year, they are also time-consuming and exhausting.

-I didn't want to stop doing them because I always enjoyed the outcome.
+I didn't want to stop doing them because I always enjoyed the output.
 Those reflections gifted me with many insights about myself, about habits that are good or rather bad for me.
-True to the motto:
+True to the motto

 Learn from yesterday,